Melissamij/nomade-dreamer-blog/_posts/2022-09-05-my-first-post.md

 The city offers beautiful architecture, great food scene and a unique vibe in the Summer.

-<u>Formality:</u> Denmark is part of Europe, so for Europeans you need a valid ID of 6months before return.
+***Formality:*** Denmark is part of Europe, so for Europeans you need a valid ID of 6months before return.
 For non EU resident check depending of your country.

-<u>Currency:</u> Danish Kroner (DKK)
+**Currency:**Danish Kroner (DKK)

-<u>Time:</u> Paris Time.
+***Time: ***Paris Time.

-<u>Electricity:</u> Type E 230V
+**Electricity:** Type E 230V

-<u>Best season: </u>For sure Summer, it will allow you to enjoy the most of the city.
+**Best season:** For sure Summer, it will allow you to enjoy the most of the city.
 But in Denmark you can never be sure of the weather.

-<u>Light:</u> Be aware in June the day light last until almost 24h and the sun rise around 4h, on the opposite in winter it gets dark at 15h and rise around 9h.
+***Light: ***Be aware in June the day light last until almost 24h and the sun rise around 4h, on the opposite in winter it gets dark at 15h and rise around 9h.

-<u>City areas: </u>Copenhagen has four main areas
+**City areas:** Copenhagen has four main areas

-* Ouest &Oslash;sterbro
+Ouest &Oslash;sterbro

-* Est Vesterbro
+Est Vesterbro

-* North N&oslash;rrebro
+North N&oslash;rrebro

-* Center Indre By
+Center Indre By

-* South: Amager ( beach)
+South: Amager ( beach)

 ![](/uploads/dee-copper-and-wild-1lbmrktx8gq-unsplash.jpg){: .one-half-image width="3182" height="3181"}![](/uploads/dee-copper-and-wild-1lbmrktx8gq-unsplash.jpg){: .one-half-image width="3182" height="3181"}